coredao-org/dapp-tutorial/02-Basic Staking Full Stack Dapp/README.md

 ## 🎉 **Congratulations!**
 You've just interacted with your deployed contract using your dApp's front end!
 You can build on the codebase by adding new UI components or more functionality to the staking dapp.

+## 🔄 Updates

+The following updates were made to improve and maintain the Staking DApp project:

+- **Hardhat Configuration Updated**: Modified the `hardhat.config.js` to reflect updated settings, including compiler versions and new chain configurations.
+- **Deployment to Latest Core Testnet**: Contracts were successfully deployed to the latest Core Testnet with **Chain ID 1114**.
+- **Frontend Integration**: The frontend logic was updated to interact with the **latest deployed contract address** on Chain ID 1114.

+## What are we building
+...